electricimp/Promise/README.md

 #### Synchronous

 * .then()
-   Chain of then() handlers is a classic way to organize serial execution.
+   Chain of `then()` handlers is a classic way to organize serial execution.
 Each action passes result of execution to the next one.
-If current promise in chain was rejected, execution stops and fail() handler triggered.
+If current promise in chain was rejected, execution stops and `.fail()` handler triggered.

    Useful when we need to pass data from one step to the next one.
 For example for smart weather station we need to read temperature data from sensor and send it from agent.
 We code will looks like this: